DasPoet/nichts/README.md

 This is my personal [NixOS](https://nixos.org/) configuration for my desktops and servers.

 > [!IMPORTANT]
 > I do not recommend anyone to use it since it is heavily personalised to my needs.
-However, the reason I share this repository is to simplify my deployments and allow others, especially new NixOS users, to explore different config structures to choose the best of all worlds.
+However, the reason I share this repository is to simplify my deployment workflow and to allow others, especially new NixOS users, to explore different config structures.

 ![Preview](./docs/preview.png)